matrix-org/gsoc/IDEAS.md

 However, the current implementation has only landed in matrix-js-sdk, matrix-ios-sdk and matrix-android-sdk.
 As a result, any client or bridge or bot which isn't built on one of those codebases is currently out of luck.

-In this project, you would port the application-layer E2E implementation to one or more other clients - e.g. to Golang for use with go-neb, or to Python for use with matrix-python-sdk or to C++ for libqmatrixclient (as used by the Quaternion & Tensor desktop clients) or to C for matrix-purple (as used by Pidgin).
+In this project, you would port the application-layer E2E implementation to one or more other clients - e.g. to Golang for use with go-neb, or to C++ for libqmatrixclient (as used by the Quaternion, Spectral & Tensor desktop clients) or to C for matrix-purple (as used by Pidgin).
 Alternatively, you might consider implementing an E2E-aware matrix proxy which *any* client can connect to (when running locally) to share encrypted communication with the rest of Matrix.

 This would be a great way to improve your cryptography skills and learn about one of the most exciting and ambitious E2E cryptography projects out there.